 - Turn Boards

 Barres are pieces of dance equipment used primarily for warm-up exercises and fitness programs.
 A typical barre includes a thin metal or wood handrail that is held up by a height-adjustable support structure.
 Inexperienced dancers are able to practice their tricks by placing one hand on the rail as a safety blanket in case they falter or stumble.
 Barres can also be used by veteran dancers simply looking to warm up their muscles or sharpen a routine prior to the actual performance.

 There are several different types of dance floors.
-The most commonly used material is a parque style hardwood that is covered with a glossy finish.
+The most commonly used material is a parquet-style hardwood that is covered with a glossy finish.
 Tile and foam-like surfaces can also be utilized, with some including LED lighting beneath the top layer to add a little extra flare.
 While most competitions and performances are held on hard surfaces, additional padding may be utilized to prevent any injuries that might otherwise occur during practice.

 Turn boards are short, rectangular platforms that elevate dancers slightly above the floor.
 Dancers stand atop the board rather than the floor itself, with the goal being to eliminate the friction that is naturally generated by feet sliding across a hardwood surface (excess friction causes slower spins).

 The most important dance equipment that you will absolutely need to have is dance apparel.
-A female dancer needs a dance leotard, dance tights, and possible dance tutus or skirts.
-These are worn every time a dancer practices and possibly on stage during a competition.
+A female dancer needs a dance leotard, dance tights, and possibly dance tutus or skirts.
+These are worn every time a dancer practices and possibly on stage during a performance or competition.
 Male dancers can wear dance leotards as well or they can opt for dance shorts and a shirt.
-Dancers will also need the shoes we discussed earlier, whether they be tap, pointe, or ballet slippers.
+All dancers will need shoes, whether they are tap, pointe, or ballet slippers.

 What kind of shoes do you need for dance?